-How do I change my
+How do I change my Major Advisor?

-Major Advisor?
+According to the MSU student handbook, graduate students are members of the academic community at the university and therefore have certain rights.
+Within that community, the graduate student's most essential right is the right to learn.
+The Department of Geography, Environment, and Spatial Sciences shares this view.
+In this context, one of the most important relationships a student will develop in the Department is with his or her Major Advisor.
 In rare circumstances the student will choose to change advisors in the middle of his or her academic program.
 If such a situation arises, the student should first discuss options with the Graduate Director in the Department.
 If the student chooses to proceed with a change of Advisor, he or she will write a letter outlining the desire to make such a switch.
 This letter should include a discussion of reasons for the change and a plan for how to proceed with the selection of a new Major Advisor.
-This letter should be addressed to the Graduate Coordinator and Department Chair.
-Assuming the Department Chair approves the request, the student will proceed with the selection of a new Major Advisor.
+This letter should be addressed to the Graduate Director and Department Chair.
+If the Department Chair approves the request, the student will proceed with the selection of a new Major Advisor.